ralna/GALAHAD/doc/Julia/rst-dir/clls_functions.rst

         *
                 - w

                 - is a one-dimensional array of size o and type T that holds the values $w$ of strictly-positive observation weights.
-The i-th component of w, i = 0, ... , o-1, contains $w_i$.
+The i-th component of w, i = 1, ... , o, contains $w_i$.
 If the weights are all one, w can be set to C_NULL.

+        *
+                - x_s

+                - is a one-dimensional array of size n and type T that holds the values $x_s$ of the shifts.
+The j-th component of w, j = 1, ... , n, contains ${x_s}_j$.
+If the shifts are all zero, x_s can be set to C_NULL.

 .. index:: pair: function; clls_information